botpress/documentation-v12/docs/tutorials/timeouts.md

 This means that if you started a conversation and then didn't respond for 2 minutes, the bot would set your session as expired.
 When you then resume the conversation, the bot will start from the beginning.

-## Receiving an event when a user timeout
+## Receiving an Event When a User Timeout

-There is a [hook](../main/code#hooks) that is called before the user's session timeouts.
+There is a hook that is called before the user's session timeouts.

-## Performing actions on timeout
+## Performing Actions on Timeout

 When a user's conversation session expires, you are able to trigger an action by specifying the node's name or by having a dedicated timeout flow.